 Hong Kong protester beaten in grounds of China embassy ‘fears for his family’

-Bob Chan said he is ‘shocked’ that the attack happened in Britain
+Bob Chan said he was ‘shocked’ the attack happened in Britain

 A Hong Kong protestor who was beaten in the grounds of the Chinese consulate in Manchester said he fears for his family.

-Speaking at a news conference in London, protestor Bob Chan described how he tried to defend himself as a group of men beat and attempted to drag him into the embassy gates before he was rescued by Manchester police.
+Speaking at a news conference in London, Bob Chan described how he tried to defend himself as a group of men hit and attempted to drag him into the embassy gates before he was rescued by Manchester police.

-He said he is shocked and hurt that the attack could happen in the UK.
+He said he could not believe the attack could happen in the UK.

 “I am shocked and hurt by this unprovoked attack.
 I'm shocked because I never thought something like this could happen in the UK.
 I still believe the UK is a place where free speech is a basic human right,” Mr Chan said.